 - Acceptance decisions will be communicated to submitters by March 31, 2023.

 - At least one author of an accepted submission must register and pay for the conference by the one-author registration deadline (April 21, 2023).

 - Submissions without at least one author registered by this deadline will be removed from the program and proceedings and will not be eligible for any awards.

 - Upon submitting to the ASAC conference, authors will be asked to participate as reviewers if they are able.
 This call for reviewers will be included in the Call for Papers and the confirmation email submitters will receive from the submission website after submitting.
 Divisional Officers will have access to contact information for authors who have submitted to their division through the submission website.

 - Individuals who agree to participate in the conference in roles other than presenters (e.g. reviewers, session chairs, discussants or facilitators) are expected to follow through on their commitments.
 In the event of an emergency or extraordinary situation that makes attendance impossible, these individuals should contact the division’s program coordinator as soon as possible.
-Divisional officers, in turn, should inform the conference program coordinator so that the conference program can be updated.
+Divisional officers, in turn, should inform the VP Program and conference manager so that the conference program can be updated.

 - Any authors/presenters/speakers (including symposium and workshop panelists) attending the conference must register, without exception.

 Original Work and Authorship